kaushal9900/url-shortner/README.md

 1. Clone the repository or download the project files.
 2. Navigate to the project directory.
-3. Open the `docker-compose.yml` file and configure the domain and API endpoint for the service.
-4. Open a terminal or command prompt and navigate to the project directory.
-5. Run the following command to start the services:
+3. Run the following command to start the services:

    ```
    docker-compose up -d